andrew311/stall-patrol/README.md

 This codebase was created at the Internet of Things HackDay at AWS re:Invent 2014.
 It was forked from the AWS Arduino SDK to include AWS client code.
-This project is paired with a UI located at https://github.com/jon918/stall-patrol-ui.
+This project is paired with a UI; the code for the UI is located at https://github.com/jon918/stall-patrol-ui.

 For the HackDay, Jon Bass, Ricardo DeMatos, and myself worked on a project using Spark devices (https://www.spark.io/).
 Our goal was to provide a device with a motion sensor that updated a database every time it sensed motion.
 A web UI would query that database to show when motion was detected.
 You could also flash LEDs on the device from the UI.